 This post shares some practical things you can do to manage your time, stay focused, and get your kids to finish their work.

 5 Tips to Improve Time Management for Teachers

 These strategies aren’t anything new.
 In fact, most of these are things I learned from my exchange teacher (like a mentor) during my year with Teacher Fellows.

 But they are things I didn’t know stepping into my classroom for the very first time.
 Or, maybe I knew them, I just didn’t know how to practically implement them.

 1. Set Timers

-Go ahead and invest in a Kagan Cooperative Learning MegaTimer.
-This timer is huge so the kids can see it from any area in the room.
+- Kagan Cooperative Learning MegaTimer– This timer is huge so the kids can see it from any area in the room.
 Plus it has different ways to keep and manage time.
 It is worth it.

-I also used my phone for my “every day” timers.
-I used them to remind me when one subject ended and another began.
+You can also use your phone for “every day” timers.
+Set them to remind you when one subject ends and another begins.
 Or as a reminder to go to the library.